Suzuki Carry: Facelift

-With the rules regarding the size and engines of kei-cars being altered for March 1990, Suzuki had to update the Carry/Every which now carried the DA/DB51 chassis code.
+With the rules regarding the size and engines of kei-cars being altered for March 1990, Suzuki had to update the Carry and Every which now carried the DA/DB51 chassis code.
 The larger 657 cc F6A engine provided somewhat more power, ranging from 38 to 58 PS, and new more rounded bodywork provided a more modern look.
 The least powerful engine received an upgrade in the passenger-oriented Every models in September 1990, increasing output to 42 PS at 5500 rpm while torque went up from 5.3 to 5.8 kgm at 4000 rpm.
 This engine became standard fitment for the lower end Carrys as well in March 1991, but only six months later the DA/DB51 was replaced by the reshelled ninth generation Carry and Every.